 3. SCRIPTURE PRAYER

 This is simply praying Scripture verses.
-I started with a Psalm 119.
+I started with Psalm 119.
 I read through and picked out verses that I wanted to make my own prayer.
 Then I added them to the Scripture’s sections of my prayer journal.
-I have never used this section like this before, writing verses as prayers, but how appropriate to have that space in my prayer journal??
+Another tip if you have our prayer journals is to add a Scripture verse to different requests.
+You can see how I do this in my journal here.

 - “With my whole heart I seek you; let me not wander from your commandments!” – Psalm 119:10

 - A great example of this concept is Stormie Omartian’s prayers for her husband in A Praying Wife.
 Here is one: “O Lord, I know the way of man is not in himself; it is not in man who walks to direct his own steps” (Jeremiah 10:23).
 Therefore, Lord, I pray that You would direct my husband’s steps.
 Lead him in Your light, teach him Your way, so he will walk in Your truth.
 I pray that he would have a deeper walk with You and an ever progressing hunger for Your Word. … Create in him a clean heart and renew a steadfast spirit within him.
 Don’t cast him away from Your presence, and do not take Your Holy Spirit from him (Psalm 51:10-11).
 Lord, Your Word says that those who are in the flesh cannot please You (Romans 8:8).
 So I pray that You will enable my husband to walk in the Spirit and not in the flesh and thereby keep himself “from the paths of the destroyer” (Psalm 17:4).
 As he walks in the Spirit, may he produce the fruit of the Spirit, which is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).
 In Jesus’ name I pray.”